call for proposals

 • Details of the moderator and at least four presenters

-• Abstracts for the four lightning presentations
+• Abstracts of no more than 250 words for at least four lightning presentations

 Note: The session organizer (who submits the session proposal) may serve as a moderator or a lightning presenter, but not both.
 If the organizer will not be the moderator, a moderator must be identified as part of the proposal.